kamingfung/kamingfung.github.io/content/blogs/2021-02-11-partial_scaling/index_old.md

 ## Open the monthly Ocean DMS nc file

-The marine DMS data used in this example can be downloaded [here](http://rain.ucis.dal.ca/ctm/HEMCO/DMS/v2015-07/DMS_lana.geos.1x1.nc).
+The marine DMS data used in this example can be downloaded [from the Dalhousie University server](http://rain.ucis.dal.ca/ctm/HEMCO/DMS/v2015-07/DMS_lana.geos.1x1.nc).
 Or, we can download it from `Python`.

 ```python
 wget.download('http://rain.ucis.dal.ca/ctm/HEMCO/DMS/v2015-07/DMS_lana.geos.1x1.nc')